NHERI-SimCenter/EE-UQ/README.md

 the default applications we provide and will be enthused to provide their own applications for others to use.

-This is Version 1.2.0 of the tool and as such is limited in scope.
+This tool is under active development.
 Researchers are encouraged to comment on what additional features and applications they would like to see in this application.
 If you want it, chances are many of your colleagues also would benefit from it.